-Keeping up on the ever changing tax environment from various government agencies can be daunting.
-Hopefully after reading the items above, and with a great team around you, tax season can be a little less mysterious.
-If you would like additional information on our tax, audit and accounting services for breweries, please Nick Swedberg, CPA at nswedberg@myboyum.com or 952.858.5585.

-Nick Swedberg, CPA

-Specializing in Restaurants & Breweries

-Since joining Boyum Barenscheer in 2008, Nick has become a firm leader in client service.
+Keeping up on the ever-changing tax environment from various government agencies can be daunting.
+Hopefully after reading the items in this guide, and with a great team around you, tax season can be a little less mysterious.
+If you would like additional information on our tax, audit and accounting services for breweries, contact Nick Swedberg, CPA at nswedberg@myboyum.com or 952.858.5585.
+Nick Swedberg, CPA Partner Specializing in Restaurants & Breweries Since joining Boyum Barenscheer in 2008, Nick has become a firm leader in client service.
 His tax planning and preparation work along with CFO services for clients led him to play a significant role in the firm's Business Advisory Services department.

-Nick's "go-to" beer is generally a citrus forward IPA but firmly believes that every beer has a time and place.
+Nick's "go-to" beer is generally a citrus forward IPA but he firmly believes that every beer has a time and place.
 He enjoys visiting local taprooms and has a hefty collection of growlers in his office.
-But Nick's favorite past-time is playing with his twin three-year olds!
+But Nick's favorite past-time is playing with his twin four-year old boys and new baby girl!

-3050 Metro Drive, Suite 200 Minneapolis, MN 55425 952.854.4244 www.myboyum.com

-4801 Highway 61, Suite 201 White Bear Lake, MN 55110 651.777.1331
+3050 Metro Drive, Suite 200 Minneapolis, MN 55425 952.854.4244 4801 Highway 61, Suite 201 White Bear Lake, MN 55110 651,777,1331 www.myboyum.com